Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 Cellophane

-Products from other polymers
+Products made from other polymers

 From films used to make plastic bags, the most common four polymers: